 With Valentine’s Day just around the corner, it’s time to start planning your romantic dinner date.
 So make your time together special, memorable, and…healthy (why not?)!
 Here are four delicious and romantic dinner ideas and two amazing dessert ideas that you can make together for a perfect Valentine’s Day dinner in the intimate setting of your choice – at home, watching the sunset on a beautiful terrace or any other place that brings you together!

 1. Romantic Grazing Platter for Two

 Create a fancier twist to a romantic fruit platter for two!
-A beautiful grazing platter packed with an assortment of fruit, cheeses, dips, veggies, cured fish, nuts, crackers, breads and sweets is the perfect option for a romantic dinner idea on Valentine’s Day.
+A beautiful grazing platter packed with an assortment of fruit, cheeses, dips, veggies, cured fish, nuts, crackers, bread and sweets is the perfect option for a romantic dinner idea on Valentine’s Day.
 You can design your grazing platter according to each of your preferred food preferences and tastes, and it can be enjoyed indoors or out in nature (perhaps watching the sunset together)!

 Follow these steps to create the perfect grazing platter:

 - On a large serving platter, add two or more of your favorite cheeses.
 These could include cheddar, gouda, camembert or brie.
 For those that need slicing, ensure you do this before putting them on the platter.

 - The next step is to add chopped veggies.
 Include a variety of veggies to add; chop these in various shapes and sizes to make your platter more aesthetically pleasing.
-Try fresh chopped carrot, cucumber, celery and cherry tomatoes.
+Try freshly chopped carrot, cucumber, celery and cherry tomatoes.
 Sun-dried tomatoes, roasted pumpkin, sweet potato slices and baked eggplant are also delicious, gourmet veggie platter options.

 - Crackers and bread are next.
 Don’t stick with one type of cracker or bread; add a variety like sesame seed crackers or rye bread.

 - Next, add your cured fish.
 Smoked salmon and smoked trout are excellent healthy options here.